Azure/azureml-examples/CONTRIBUTING.md

 ### Organization

 * `code/azureml` is for general examples using AML
+* `notebooks` is for general example notebooks using AML
 * `tutorials` is for end to end tutorials using AML
-* `notebooks` is for general example notebooks using AML

 ### Naming conventions

 Naming conventions are still in flux.
 Currently:

+* under `code/azureml`, naming should be logical
-* under `notebooks`, the notebook filename must start with one of ["train", "deploy", "score", "interactive", "hpo", "dprep"]
+* under `notebooks`, the naming convention *scenario-framework-etc-compute* , where *scenario* is one of ["train", "deploy", "score", "interactive", "hpo", "dprep"]
-* directories under `tutorials` should be words separated by a hyphen
+* directories under `tutorials` should be words separated by hyphens
-* workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words
+* workflows for tutorials use the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words

 ### Testing